 - Export license applications

-- Provide consulting and legal advice to clients on export classification and compliance for technology, commodities, services, and software.
+- Provide consulting and legal advice to clients on export classification and export controls compliance for technology, commodities, services, and software.

 - Help with the Commerce Control List (CCL) in relation to import & export products